Y tu mamá también

-Y tu mamá también (Spanish for And Your Mother Too) is a 2001 Mexican road film directed by Alfonso Cuarón and co-written by him and his brother Carlos.
-It stars Mexican actors Diego Luna and Gael García Bernal and Spanish actress Maribel Verdú.

-The film tells a coming-of-age story about two teenage boys who take a road trip with a woman in her late twenties.
+Y tu mamá también (Spanish for And Your Mother Too) is a 2001 Mexican coming-of-age comedy drama road film directed by Alfonso Cuarón, who co-wrote the script with his brother Carlos.
+It follows two teenage boys who take a road trip with a woman in her late twenties and stars Diego Luna, Gael García Bernal, and Maribel Verdú, with narration by Daniel Giménez Cacho.
 It is set in 1999 against the backdrop of Mexico's political and economic realities, specifically at the end of the uninterrupted seven decades of presidents from the Institutional Revolutionary Party and the rise of the opposition led by Vicente Fox.

-The film's explicit depiction of sex, nudity, and drug use caused complications in the film's rating.
-However, in Mexico, the film earned $2.2 million its first weekend in June 2001, setting a new record for the highest box office opening in Mexican cinema.
-In 2002, the film was released in English-speaking markets under its Spanish title, with a limited release in the United States.
-The film received critical acclaim and was nominated for Best Original Screenplay at the Academy Awards and as Best Foreign Language Film at the Golden Globe Awards.
+In addition to directing and co-writing the film, Cuarón also produced it with Jorge Vergara and edited it alongside Alex Rodríguez.
+The film's explicit depiction of sex, nudity, and drug use caused complications in its rating.
+In Mexico, it earned $2.2 million its first weekend, setting a new record for the highest box office opening in Mexican cinema.
+In 2002, it was released in English-speaking markets under its Spanish title, with a limited release in the United States.
+It received critical acclaim, particularly for Cuarón’s direction, the screenplay, and the performances of the three leads, and was nominated for Best Original Screenplay at the Academy Awards and for Best Foreign Language Film at the Golden Globe Awards.
+Since its release, it has been regarded as one of the best films of the 2000s and the 21st century.